 A closer look at the biggest achievements of Dennis Rodman.
 Awards, milestones, and records that define success.

-In 1985, Rodman led the NAIA in rebounding while at Southeastern Oklahoma State University.
+In 1985, Dennis Rodman led the NAIA in rebounding while playing for Southeastern Oklahoma State University.

-In 1990, Rodman won the NBA Defensive Player of the Year Award and helped the Pistons win their second consecutive NBA title against the Portland Trail Blazers.
+In 1990, Dennis Rodman won the NBA Defensive Player of the Year Award and the Detroit Pistons claimed their second NBA title, defeating the Portland Trail Blazers in five games.

 From 1991 on, Dennis Rodman established himself as one of the best rebounders of all time, averaging at least 15 rebounds per game in six of the next seven years.